alberti42/tmux-fzf-links/README.md

 - **Flexible Open Commands**: Configure your favorite editor, browser, or custom command to open links.
 - **Dynamic Logging**: Output logs to tmux messages and/or a file, with adjustable verbosity.
 - **Colorized Links**: Enhance readability with colorized links, using `$LS_COLORS` for files and directories.
-- **Clipboard support**: By pressing META-ENTER, the selected items are copied to tmux buffer and your system's clipboard, instead of executing the configured actions.
+- **Clipboard support**: By pressing ctrl-c, the selected items are copied to tmux buffer and your system's clipboard, instead of executing the configured actions.
+- **Default file association support**: By pressing ctrl-d, the selected items are opened based on the system's default file association (i.e., using `open` in macOS and `xdg-open` in Linux).
+- **File manager support**: By pressing ctrl-r, the selected items are revealed using the system's default file manager (`open` in macOS and `xdg-open` in Linux).

 ### 🧩 Extensibility